 The Care to Change video competition supports United Way’s efforts to shed a light on these important issues, whilst inspiring people to give, volunteer and act to help their fellow citizens.

 Care to Change was broken down into three categories for 2013/14 as follows:

 - Adult – age 20+

 - Workplace – United Way is inviting organizations that currently run a United Way fundraising campaign to enter a Care to Change video on behalf of your organization.
 Your video will be judged by our expert judging panel against other workplace videos only.
 Your video will also be posted online for a chance to win the Viewer’s Choice Award.
-Winners will be announced at our Spirit Awards event in the Spring of 2014.
-If you are interested please contact Sally Richards by email firstname.lastname@example.org
+Winners will be announced at our Spirit Awards event.

 Judging and on line voting

 The winners of the youth, adult and workplace categories are determined by our expert panel of judges, chaired by International Emmy Awards judge and United Way Board Member, Catherine Warren.
 The Viewers Choice Award is determined by you, the public!
-Voting takes place on this website in January/February 2014.
+Voting takes place on this website from January 22 to February 13, 2014.

 United Way partners with Reel Youth, a not-for-profit, media empowerment program, to run fun and informative video making workshops for youth and adults associated with United Way.
 These workshops educate and empower people to share their voice through the medium of video.
 All videos made in these workshops are entered into the Care to Change video competition.
-For more information please contact Sally Richards at email@example.com.
+For more information please contact Emma Berg at [email protected] .

 Winning videos receive exposure through:

 - VISOgive – the first video channel dedicated to featuring video content from non-profits around the world.
 Visitors to the channel can donate directly to the cause.